yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

     cd /home/yugabyte/softwareyb-$NEW_VER/
     ```

-1. Start the new version of the YB-TServer process.
-Follow the instructions in [Start YB-TServers](../../deploy/manual-deployment/start-tservers/).
+1. Start the new version of the YB-Tserver process.
+Follow the instructions in [Start YB-Tservers](../../deploy/manual-deployment/start-tservers/).

 1. Make sure that all YB-Tserver processes are running at `http://<any-yb-master>:7000/tablet-servers`, and wait for the cluster load to balance.
 If anything looks unhealthy, you can jump ahead to [Rollback Phase](#b-roll-back-phase).

-1. Pause for at least 60 seconds before upgrading the next YB-TServer.
+1. Pause for at least 60 seconds before upgrading the next YB-Tserver.

 ### Monitor Phase